pen-drop/pendrop/docs/ADR/002-extraction-outputs-pendrop-format.md

 1. What format should extraction MCPs output?
 2. Should they output raw tool data or transformed data?
-3. Who is responsible for transformation: extraction MCP or generation MCP?
+3. Who is responsible for extraction: extraction MCP or generation MCP?

 The key insight is that `pendrop.data.ds.json` and `pendrop.data.content.json` ARE the rules for generation.
 These files define the structure that generation tools expect.